The Complete Guide To The Fish River Canyon

 I think what some people do not fully comprehend is that the hike leader, especially in the Fish River Canyon, is responsible for each and every member of his or her group.
 They have undertaken to put a group together and lead them safely through the Canyon.
 They would have done the hike a few times before and accumulated the knowledge and experience to make decisions on behalf of the group that you as a ‘first timer’ may not have.

 What is crucial to any successful hike through the Canyon is that you hike and make decisions as a group and no one is allowed to go his or her own way once you enter the Canyon.
-By joining a group, you have agreed to be led by the hike leader and to abide by his or her decisions made in the Canyon.
+By joining a group, you have agreed to be led by the hike leader and to abide by their decisions made in the Canyon.
 It is almost like getting on to a ship and once at sea, the ship’s Captain is in charge.
 No one is allowed to jump ship or cause some sort of mutiny – and so should it be on the Fish.

 It also true that any plan made by the hike leader should be flexible, especially when you are hiking through the rugged and desolate terrain that you will find in the Fish River Canyon.
 The plan should be adaptable to the conditions and the progress made, or lack thereof, of the individual members of the group.
 You cannot stick rigidly to a particular overnight spot or daily distance, if one or more of your group is struggling.
 If the plan has to change, the hike leader must be willing to make those changes and, just as importantly, the rest of the group needs to recognize the need for those changes and abide by them.